rombrew/gp/README.md

 ## TODO

-* Add all subtract operations to the GP configuration file.
 * Add the command line options to control GP.
-* Optimize line drawing performance on the random test.
+* Optimize line drawing performance even more.